 Condominiums and Townhomes

 Condominiums and townhomes are similar to multi-family homes, however, they have a few shared features.
 For instance, it’s not uncommon to find a shared pool in a condominium community.
 As the square footage of these types of properties can come in the millions, they require more maintenance.
-For that reason, many condominium and townhome owners choose to have their investments managed by property management companies.
+For that reason, many owners choose condominium management services for their investment properties.

 Why Hire a Residential Property Management Company?